Spring peeper: Predation

 Spring peepers predators include great diving beetle larvae (when in tadpole form), snakes, skunks, and larger frogs.

 Drying periods of ponds typically align before or during the metamorphic larval stage of spring peepers due to their slower growth rates.
 This suggests that higher mortality rates may be an effect.
 Salamanders and particular kinds of fish are seen to have profound impacts on the survivorship of spring peeper tadpoles.
 Each type of pond typically hosts different predators: temporary ponds host beetle larvae and dragonflies, intermediate ponds host salamanders and beetle larvae, and permanent ponds host fishes and dragonfly larvae.
 Each predator plays a role as a potential predator to the spring peeper, depending on which type of pond they inhabit.

 Spring peeper larvae are thought to be poor competitors in environments where other anurans are present.
 This is typically due to the larval spring peepers' small size and lower levels of activity.
 The small size of the larval allows them to be able to deal with their depressed resource density.
 Larval spring peepers harvest smaller amounts of resources, resulting in them having lower metabolic costs and a maintained growth rate.
 Spring peepers are said to occupy locations where predators have previously gotten ridden of bigger competitors.

+Threats and Disease

+Studies have shown that spring peepers are calling earlier in the season in response to increasing temperatures, indicating sensitivity to climate change.
+Exposure to glyphosate-based herbicides such as Roundup has been shown to reduce survival in amphibians.
+Chytrid fungus has been linked to declines in amphibian populations worldwide.

 Conservation status

 The spring peeper has no special status in most areas.
 It is common and widespread in the eastern regions.
 However, its habitats change quickly due to loss of wetlands.
 In some areas, its populations have decreased significantly.
 The species is listed as locally threatened in both Iowa and Kansas.
+Road salt contamination in breeding ponds can reduce amphibian survival and cause developmental abnormalities.